jameshanlon/cheese/pages/2016-03-green-volunteers-award.md

 news:
-date: 2016-03-01
+date: 2016-03-29
 title: CHEESE wins Volunteers for Energy Award 2016

-The CHEESE project won the [Volunteers for Energy Award](http://bristolgreencapital.org/winners-announced-in-the-green-volunteers-awards-2016) at the Bristol Green Capital Partnership Green Volunteers' Awards 2016.
+The CHEESE project won the [Volunteers for Energy Award](http://bristolgreencapital.org/winners-announced-in-the-green-volunteers-awards-2016) at the Bristol Green Capital Partnership Green Volunteers' Awards 2016, held at BGC/Wildlife Consortium awards evening.
+We would like to congratulate all who have helped to make the pilot project a success.

 <div class="thumbs">
   <a href="javascript:void(0)" class="pop">